 The deep plane facelift, while the most invasive facelift technique, offers patients the longest lasting results.
 This procedure allows for a more successful flattening of the nasolabial fold, resulting in more substantial and longer lasting results.
-This particular facelift specifically targets the mid-face region and reaches deeper layers of the facial muscle.see all Face procedures
+This particular facelift specifically targets the mid-face region and reaches deeper layers of the facial muscle.find similar procedures

 Deep Plane Facelift